ExpresslyCompetitions/ExpresslyCompetitions.github.io/_club_nme_campaigns/previews/instax-mini-8-camera-giveaway.markdown

 disable-form: false
 is_promoted: true
 has_entry_page: true
-title: "Win the Instax Mini 8 camera!"
+title: "Win the Instax Mini 8 camera and a 20 shot pack!"
 competition-description: "<p>Calling all photographers out there!
 You can’t miss this\
   \ one!
-We are giving away an amazing Instax Mini 8 camera that supports the use\
+We are giving away an amazing Instax Mini 8 camera and a 20 shot pack that\
-  \ of instax mini film to produce instant credit card-sized prints to one of our\
+  \ supports the use of instax mini film to produce instant credit card-sized prints\
-  \ lucky NME AAA readers! </p>\r\n<p>Who doesn’t want this cute and compact body\
+  \ to one of our lucky NME AAA readers! </p>\r\n<p>Who doesn’t want this cute and\
-  \ design camera?
+  \ compact body design camera?
 Click below and it could be yours!</p>"
-hero-header: "Win the Instax Mini 8 camera!"
+hero-header: "Win the Instax Mini 8 camera and a 20 shot pack"
 terms-confirmation: "N/A"
 banner-img: "https://assets.expresslyapp.com/asset-f244871a-73e3-471d-84e3-6360f1741730.jpg"
 logo-left-href: "http://www.fujifilm.com/products/instant_photo/cameras/instax_mini_9/"